txt/ase23/docs/project.md

   - Different biases select different world, suitable for different tasks
   - Planning: favor worlds with least cost of assumptions
   - Classification: favor worlds with largest overlap to known facts
-  - Explanaion: favor the world that most overlaps with beliefs of audience
+  - Explanation: favor the world that most overlaps with beliefs of audience
-  - Tutoring: Explation + plannng (where we "plan" to go somewhere the student has not seen before)
+  - Tutoring: Expiation + planing (where we "plan" to go somewhere the student has not seen before)
 - There is no _best_ bias
   - Just biases that are most useful in different contexts.